-Task allocation is a crucial problem for agents' cooperation in multiagent systems.
-A distributed and self-adaptable scheduling algorithm that can adapt to the task arrival process on itself, considering the influence from task flows on other agents (Ghassemi, DePauw, & Chowdhury, 2019).
+Task allocation is a crucial problem for agents' cooperation in multi-agent systems.
+A distributed and self-adaptable scheduling algorithm can adapt to the task arrival process on itself, considering the influence from task flows on other agents (Ghassemi et al., 2019).

-Dominant Resource with Bottlenecked Fairness (DRBF) is a multi-resource fair allocation mechanism to improve resource utilization under well-studied fairness constraints (L. Zhao, Du, & Chen, 2018).
+Dominant Resource with Bottlenecked Fairness (DRBF) is a multi-resource fair allocation mechanism to improve resource utilisation under well-studied fairness constraints (L. L. Zhao et al., 2018).
 We have evaluated the agent's performance with and without fair allocation of the resources, which is useful when efficient system performance is required instead of fairness.

-Multi-agent MDP is a popular method for solving sequential optimization, decision making, and learning problems in an uncertain environment where the outcome depends on the previous actions (Mukhopadhyay & Jain, 2001).
+Multi-agent MDP is a popular method for solving sequential optimisation, decision-making, and learning problems in an uncertain environment where the outcome depends on the previous actions (Mukhopadhyay & Jain, 2001).
 The presence of uncertainty regarding agent states and actions can lead to performance issues.
-Policy iteration (PI) and value iteration (VI) are the standard techniques to solve an MDP within large action spaces (Ashutosh et al., 2020), where the iteration complexities increase with the number of controls (Fiscko, Kar, & Sinopoli, 2021; Littman, Dean, & Kaelbling,
+Policy iteration (PI) and value iteration (VI) are the standard techniques to solve an MDP within large action spaces (Ashutosh et al., 2020), where the iteration complexities increase with the number of controls (Fiscko et al., 2021; Littman et al., 2013).

-A partially observable Markov decision process (POMDP) is an agent decision process for uncertainties in the planning problem (Hubmann, Schulz, Becker, Althoff, & Stiller, 2018).
+A partially observable Markov decision process (POMDP) is an agent decision process for uncertainties in the planning problem (Hubmann et al., 2018).
 A POMDP's policy is a mapping from the observations (or belief states) to actions.
 However, the application of POMDPs has been minimal for a long time because of the enormous dimensionality and history (F. Liu & Liu, 2018).
-Point-based methods (Kurniawati, Hsu, & Lee, 2008; Shani, Pineau, & Kaplow, 2013) use heuristic methods to find the search space and improve computational efficiency (Z. Zhang, Hsu, & Lee, 2014).
-Many point-based approximate value iteration algorithms evaluate a value function to update the estimated set of belief points (Vlassis, Spaan, et al., 2004).
+Point-based methods (Kurniawati et al., 2008; Shani et al., 2013) use heuristic methods to find the search space and improve computational efficiency (Z. Z. Zhang et al., 2014).
+Many point-based approximate value iteration algorithms evaluate a value function to update the estimated set of belief points (Vlassis & Spaan et al., 2004).
 Subsequently, the exploration proficiency remains to be improved, particularly when managing large-scale POMDP applications.

-The method presented here does not have issues related to uncertainty regarding agent states similar to MDP, because an agent's current task exploration is independent of its previous exploration and does not bring about an increase in dimension and history.
+The method presented here does not have issues related to uncertainty regarding agent states similar to MDP because an agent's current task exploration is independent of its previous exploration and does not bring about an increase in dimension and history.
 Likewise, it is advantageous in comparison with the POMDP, as it does not require any value function evaluation on account of being independent of any set of belief points.
-Thus it is feasible for larger applications with longer run times.
+Thus, it is feasible for larger applications with longer run times.

-3 Methodology
+3. Methodology

-We present a model for a multi-agent system having cooperative agents where tasks have some dependency structure among them, are assigned to the system.
+We present a model for a multi-agent system having cooperative agents where tasks have some dependency structure among them and are assigned to the system.
 We evaluate the solution exploration under speed and budget constraints.

-3.1 System Specification
+3.1.
+System specification

 Each task has a variable reward and a dependency list of other tasks on which it is dependent.
 A task cannot be scheduled for exploration until all the tasks in its dependency list get explored first.
-Thus, we form a subset of tasks whose dependency lists are empty (all tasks on which these tasks are dependent, have already completed).
-Second, we prioritize tasks from this subset based on their associated rewards where a task with a higher value of reward gets greater priority.
+Thus, we form a subset of tasks whose dependency lists are empty (all tasks on which these tasks are dependent have already been completed).
+Second, we prioritise tasks from this subset based on their associated rewards where a task with a higher value of reward gets greater priority.